digitallawyer/openlegaldictionary/_definitions/ponere.md

 ---
 title: Ponere
 permalink: "/definitions/ponere.html"
-body: Lat To put, place, lay, or set. • often used ln the Latin terms aqd phrases of the old law
+body: Lat To put, place, lay, or set. • often used in the Latin terms aqd phrases of the old law
 published_at: '2018-07-07'
 layout: post